DevByJonathan/DevByJonathan/README.md

 - 👀 I’m interested in Front-End Development
 - 🌱 I’m currently learning Front-End Development, Javascript
 - 💞️ I’m looking to collaborate on web projects, open-source contributions, or anything related to front-end technologies
-- 📫 How to reach me amujonathan@yahoo.com
+- 📫 How to reach me www.amujonathan@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: i just code
+- ⚡ Fun fact: i'd choose to code than to beg

 <!---
 DevByJonathan/DevByJonathan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.